chasegiunta/craft-vue-tailwind/README.md

-# craft-vue
+# craft-vue-tailwind

 All the power of a Vue's webpack template & single file components tailored for a Craft CMS project.
+This fork integrates the Tailwind CSS utility framework & removes unused CSS with Purgecss.

 ## What's Included